 Savannah • Averysboro

-See more on the 46th Pennsylvania Volunteers in the Civil War
+See more on the history of the 46th Pennsylvania Volunteers in the Civil War